mscoutermarsh/blog/_posts/2017-10-30-quick-tip-for-sending-better-slack-dms.md

 ---
 layout: post
-title: Working remote - asking a quick question via Slack
+title: Quick tip for sending better Slack DMs
 ---

-Quick tip for improving the effectiveness of your communication via Slack.
+Quickly improve the effectiveness of your communication via Slack by making your messages actionable.

 ### Bad
 ```